quantsareus/techbookmarkdowntemplatewithfigurecaptions/readme.txt

-markdown template to author a technical book in markdown.
+markdown template to author a technical book with figure captions in markdown.
 E.g a programming book, a scientific book, a manual or a technical documentation.

 Issue